 - Travel orders of a sponsoring employee who is assigned (not TDY) to a U.S. mission abroad under COM authority, or at an office of the AIT, or

-- An approved Form OF-126, Foreign Service Residence and Dependency Report (or other agency equivalent), of a sponsoring employee who is assigned (not TDY) to a U.S. mission abroad under COM authority, or at an office of the AIT, and is residing at the sponsoring employee’s post of assignment abroad;
+- An approved Form OF-126 signed by an authorizing official from the agency’s headquarters, Foreign Service Residence and Dependency Report (or other agency equivalent) of a sponsoring employee who is assigned (not TDY) to a U.S. mission abroad under COM authority, or at an office of the AIT, and is residing at the sponsoring employee’s post of assignment abroad;

 - Does not receive a U.S. Government retirement annuity or pension from a career in the U.S. Foreign Service or Civil Service;